input-output-hk/marlowe-doc/docs/tutorials/marlowe-data.md

 ```

 Tokens of a currency can represent roles in a contract, e.g., `"buyer"`
 and `"seller"`.
-Think of a legal contract in the sense of \"hereafter
+Think of a legal contract in the sense of "hereafter
-referred to as used above, the Performer/Vendor/Artist/Consultant\".
+referred to as used above, the Performer/Vendor/Artist/Consultant".
 This way we can decouple the notion of ownership of a contract role, and
 make it tradable.
 So you can sell your loan or buy a share of a role in
 some contract.